 The Charter serves as the City's constitution, outlining the basic structure and function of government.
-It can only be amended by a vote of the people.
+Only a vote of the people can amend it.
 Because Charter amendments require costly political campaigns, many Charter bodies remain outdated as the City changes.
 For example: